ahanson/ansible-provisioning/README.md

 * If it's Xubuntu, install xubuntu-restricted-extras, remove abiword and gnumeric.
 * check if it's an Apple machine and act accordingly.
 * Show the old-school steam locomotive ascii animation after everything is done.
+* Make a initial Timeshift snapshot.
+Don't make another snapshot if there is already one snapshot.

 ## Notes:
 You will need [Git](https://git-scm.com/) and [Ansible](https://www.ansible.com/) to run this script.
 Here's how to get them: